d3b4g/leonids/_posts/2020-05-8-ropemprium1.md

 Thats the end of ret2win challenge,it is a very simple one but as i progress through the challenges the exploits will become more complex and fun.
 Remember never stop learning, Cheers!.

-> Exploit code for this challenge is on my github https://github.com/d3b4g/ROP-Emporium
+> Code for this challenge  github https://github.com/d3b4g/ROP-Emporium